Three Little Chickpeas

 3. Slice the tofu into ¼-1/2 inch slabs.

-4. Place the tofu slabs in a shallow dish and pour the marinade over it, flipping the tofu slices to make sure they’re covered in the sauce.
+4. Place the tofu slabs in a shallow dish and pour the marinade over them, flipping the tofu slices to ensure they're evenly covered in the sauce.

 5. Let the tofu marinate for 20-30 minutes, flipping halfway through to ensure even marinating.

-8. Bake for 40 minutes, flipping halfway through.
+8. Bake for 30-35 minutes, flipping halfway through.
+The time will vary depending on how thinly you slice it.

 9. The finished tofu will have firmed up and turned golden brown.